 Location: Building D5, 1st floor

-The ‘Communications, Languages, Business and Sports’ Department (CLES) combines the fields of human and social sciences, economics and management, languages and cultures, physical education and sports.
+The "Humanities, Languages and Sport" Department (SHLS) combines the fields of human and social sciences, economics and management, languages and cultures, physical education and sports.

 It has four teaching teams and provides three teaching modules to the core subjects syllabus: Economics and management, Human and social sciences, and Languages and cultures.
 The teams are highly involved in the institute’s activities and they enrich the students’ intellectual, cultural and sporting lives through various events and lectures.
 As such, the teams contribute to Centrale Lyon’s national and international image and to its partnership network (both academic and business).

 Electronics, Electrical Engineering, Automation (EEA)